dseguy/php-error-messages/messages/define():-argument-#3-($case_insensitive)-is-ignored-since-declaration-of-case-insensitive-constants-is-no-longer-supported.rst

 + Remove the third argument in the define() call.

-In more recent PHP versions, this error message is now ":ref:`define(): Declaration of case-insensitive constants is deprecated <define():-declaration-of-case-insensitive-constants-is-deprecated>`"
+In more recent PHP versions, this error message is now :ref:`define():-declaration-of-case-insensitive-constants-is-deprecated`.